 Ethiopian Coffee History

 This region is known for producing exceptional coffees.
 Most coffees from here are washed and processed, and some are naturally processed.
 The general Yirgacheffe Coffee is a medium-bodied coffee with an intense floral aroma, exhilarating acidity, and an extended aftertaste.

 It is an Arabica coffee grown in the Bench Maji Zone in Ethiopia.
-Genika coffee has a tiny, greyish bean and a spicy, chocolate-like taste and aroma.
+Genika coffee has a tiny, greyish bean, spicy, chocolate-like taste and aroma.

 Ethiopian coffee beans can be divided into three groups: Short berries, long berries, and Mocha.
 Long-berry varieties comprise the largest beans and are regarded to be of the highest quality in flavor and value.
 Short-berry varieties are regarded as top-grade beans in Eastern Ethiopia.
 Mocha varieties are immensely prized products.

 To wrap up, Ethiopia, the leading coffee producer in Africa, has had strict regulations to control the coffee industry.
-In reality, Coffee growing in Ethiopia is but culture, and Solai Coffee is here to explore that culture with you.
+In reality, Coffee growing in Ethiopia is but a culture and Solai Coffee is here to explore that culture with you.

+Ethiopian Coffee History